 - Web Design – from bold, bright, and fun to conservative, calming, or serious.

-- Content and Messages – from simple, technical, funny, personal, or professional.
+- Content and Message Tone – from simple, technical, funny, personal, or professional.

 - Promotions – from engaging prizes and giveaways, free samples, trial offers, coupons or discounts.